toppers/hakoniwa-px4sim/drone_physics/README.md

 ![image](https://github.com/toppers/hakoniwa-px4sim/assets/1093925/c92d3d96-25f9-4b6a-ae4e-25d898b75a28)

 All the functions are implemented in C++, with the equation numbers in the book as comments in the sourde code.
+The coverage is not enough but the drone in the project started flying with this library, although not all the equations in the book are not implemented yet.

 I hope this can be a reference implmentation for the basic drone dynamics.